FREE Ground Shipping and USPS Priority Shipping on U.S. orders over $50.

 Chia and Hemp Seeds: Low in calories, and high in protein, these seeds are a great way to help ensure your body is getting all of the amino acids it needs.
 Chia seeds also provide Omega-3 Fatty acids on top of being a complete protein.
 Plus, these tiny seeds are easy to throw into many meals.

 Nutritional Yeast: This is a great option when trying to provide both protein and flavor to a meal.
 Nutritional yeast has a cheesy flavor, making it a great option for vegan diets.
-You can add it in a dish, or simple sprinkle some on top of popcorn, vegetables, or pasta.
+You can add it in a dish, or simply sprinkle some on top of popcorn, vegetables, or pasta.

 Spelt: Spelt is an ancient grain made from wheat.
 With over 10 grams of protein per cup when cooked, it’s a great source of plant protein.
 It also provides fiber and other other important vitamins and minerals.